samirm00/app-theme/development-strategy.md

 <!--write a short description of your project:
 - who would want to use it?
 - why would they want to use it? -->

-- This project is a simple website, build using HTML ,CSS and CSS flexbox grid .
+##### This project is a simple website to introduce the SM electronics company services to the world.

-  Most of the work is done using CSS flexbox grid as a powerful tool uses to organize  items inside a container more efficiently .
-CSS flexbox grid is an easy tool to orginze different items more efficintly and easily.
+##### Almost everyone will be interested about using this website , professional and non-professional.

-- This project is useful for beginners in web development , who are learning HTML, CSS and CSS flexbox grid or anyone who is eager to learn coding and web development.
+##### They want to use it to buy , repair or sell different electronic device.

 ## Wireframe